lanl-aea/waves/docs/tutorial_02_partition_mesh.rst

 to the :ref:`waves_tutorial_cli` to become familiar with the command-line arguments available for the journal files in this tutorial.

-The ``target`` list increases again as well, with the addition of a third target.
+The ``target`` list increases again with the addition of a third target.
 You should now be familiar with the behavior that generates the ``rectangle_mesh.cae`` and ``rectangle_mesh.jnl`` targets.
 The new target is the ``rectangle_mesh.inp`` file.
 This file is called an *orphan mesh* file.
 When the :meth:`waves.scons_extensions.abaqus_journal_builder_factory` builder acts on the ``rectangle_mesh.py`` file, our three